Acceptance Criteria

 Metric

-A quantifiable measure used to track and assess progress, evaluate outcomes and determine success
+A quantifiable measure used to track and assess progress, evaluate outcomes, and determine success.

 Objection